This trip can be tailor made throughout the year to suit your requirements

 This trip is run by a company which specialises in only Central and South America vacations.
 It can be tailormade to create a unique vacation for your individual requirements by travel experts with intimate knowledge of the destination.
 The length of stay, standard of accommodation and even the itinerary can all be amended and tailored to suit your preferred style of travel and budget.
 Quality and value are the hallmark of these trips.

-Responsible tourism: Brazil vacation on a shoestring, tailor made
+Responsible tourism: Brazil vacation, tailor made

 Travel and tourism can both benefit and damage the environment, the economy, the social structure, culture and communities in any country.
 We know how mass tourism, unrestricted hotel building, poorly devised tours and environmentally destructive activities can bring money flooding in and governments have, in a spirit of short termism, been tempted to accept them.
 But experience teaches us that in the long term this sort of uncontrolled activity can be detrimental to the country's development, and we endeavour to do nothing to encourage it.